oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-47-inconsistent-ssvc-target-ids.md

 For each `ssvc_v2` object it MUST be tested that each item in `target_ids` is either the CVE of the vulnerability given in `cve` or the `text` of an item in the `ids` array of the vulnerability.
-The test MUST fail, if the target ID equals the `/document/tracking/id` and the CSAF document contains more than one vulnerability.
+The test MUST fail, if the target ID equals the `$.document.tracking.id` and the CSAF document contains more than one vulnerability.

 The relevant path for this test is: